patelishani/astpp.doc/how_to_contribute.rst

 How to Contribute
 ============

-1.Become a tester and report bugs in bug tracker: Here is the link https://github.com/iNextrix/ASTPP/issues
+**1.Become a tester and report bugs in bug tracker**: Here is the link https://github.com/iNextrix/ASTPP/issues